-Why do we need a smart grid?
+Why do we need a smart grid? •It could be that humans just can't respond that quickly or calculate that fast.

-- •It could be that humans just can't respond that quickly or calculate that fast. - •Either we give them some tools to aid them or we put the decision making into the hands of machines. - •This calls for the tools of algorithmic decision theory. - •What is called for is a new complex, adaptive system that has self-healing properties.
+Either we give them some tools to aid them or we put the decision making into the hands of machines.
+This calls for the tools of algorithmic decision theory.